If you are faced with an unplanned, unexpected and/or unwanted pregnancy, you are far from alone.

 - do not have the financial resources needed.

-- are not in a committed relationship and do not want to be a single parent.
+- are not in a stable relationship and do not want to be a single parent.

 - have other children and just cannot handle another baby.

 - want to finish school, focus on work, or achieve other goals.